 The pair grabbed their suitcases and stepped out onto the pavement.
 Two men ran to meet them outside the chopper: both wearing thick, hooded jackets and gloves.
-While the larger of the two took the luggage from the scientists, the other waved to the pilot, who reciprocated through the window.
+The larger of the two took the luggage from the scientists while the other waved to the pilot, who reciprocated through the window.

-Keeping their heads low, the men moved away from the chopper.
+The men kept their heads low as they moved away from the chopper.
 Moments later, the mechanical bird ascended and flew off over the mountains.